Interested in becoming a Horizons for Youth Scholar?

 Q: How will I know when Horizons for Youth is accepting applications?

-A: We encourage you to call the office to ask so that we may take down your information.
-When we are ready to send out applications, we will work from our list of parent information and mail those out.
+A: We encourage you to call the office or email to request that you be put on our waitlist.
+When we are ready to send out applications, we will work from our list of parent information and mail applications out.

-Q: What if my child does not attend a partner school?
+Q: What is my child does not attend a partner school?

-A: Our mission is to find the best quality school.
-The program staff will work with you on alternative school options, and may even explore new options if appropriate.
+A: Our mission is to find the best quality school for your child(ren).
+Our program staff will work with you on identifying the best school options, and may even explore new options, if appropriate.

-Q: How are Big Siblings (mentors) selected and screened?
+Q: How are your Big Sibs (mentors) selected?

-A: We take the safety of our students very seriously and have processes in place to ensure that they are protected.
-All volunteers first interview with our Volunteer Coordinator at our office.
-We then conduct FBI background checks, including fingerprint collection.
-For the first three months of the match, all one-on-one time is required to be supervised by a staff member or parent.
+A: We take the safety of our students very seriously.
+All volunteers must complete an interview with our Volunteer Manager and pass an FBI background check, which includes fingerprint collection.
+For the first three months, all 1:1 outings between your child(ren) and mentor(s) are required to be supervised by one of our staff members or parent.